recordrig/for-the-record/README.md

 ## Coding Standards

-We use TypeScript as much as possible and use ESLint combined with Prettier to help us maintain a high standard of code quality and coherent coding style.
-For Prettier, an ESLint plugin is used, so that the Prettier may be run through ESLint itself.
-As such, there is no need for a separate step to run Prettier.
+We use TypeScript as much as possible and use ESLint to help us maintain a high standard of code quality and coherent coding style.

-Run ESlint:
+It's recommended to configure your IDE or text editor to use this project's ESLint settings (`./eslintrc.js`) for in-editor warnings and "auto-fix" shortcuts (most editors have ESLint plugins available or built-in).

+Alternatively, you can run ESLint on the command line:

 ```bash
 npm run lint
 ```

-Auto-fix found issues:
+Auto-fix found issues (if possible):

 ```bash
 npm run lint:fix
 ```

-Configure your IDE or text editor to use this project's version of ESLint for in-editor errors and warnings.
-Most have plugins available for both ESLint and Prettier.

 ## Styling